-We are taking collective action to end the COVID-19 pandemic.
-Please see this webpage for updates on the local COVID response, vaccine access and services in the East Bay as well as guidance and resources for people living with HIV and HIV providers.
-It is important that we combat stigma and misinformation, protect each other and stay safely connected as a community during this global pandemic.
+We are taking collective action to end the global COVID-19 pandemic.
+Please see this webpage for updates on the local pandemic response, prevention strategies, vaccines and resources in the East Bay as well as guidance for people living with HIV.
+It is important that we combat stigma and misinformation, protect each other, learn and adapt as new information emerges, and stay safely connected as a community.

 On June 2, 2021, East Bay Getting to Zero was featured in the Bay Area Reporter on the collaborative efforts we’re taking to get to zero new HIV infections.
 Shoutout to Dr. Demisha Burns from End the Epidemics and WORLD for also being featured!
 Click here to read the article online or download a PDF of … Continued

 On December 17, 2019, we were honored to receive an award from the Alameda County Board of Supervisors congratulating and commending “East Bay Getting to Zero for launching an important community-driven initiative and working toward a vision of zero new HIV transmissions in the East Bay through the promotion of equitable access to HIV testing, … Continued